Make your AI a shadcn expert

 search_icons

-Fuzzy search across 222+ icon libraries (~285k icons) using PostgreSQL trigram similarity.
-Returns (libraryId, name) pairs.
+Fuzzy icon search across 222+ libraries (~285,000 icons) using PostgreSQL trigram similarity.
+Typo-tolerant and cross-library by default.

-• You want cross-library candidates in one call — Lucide, Heroicons, Tabler, Simple Icons all together.
+• You want cross-library matches in one call — Lucide, Heroicons, Tabler, Simple Icons, all together.

 • Before calling get_icon, which needs the exact (library, name) pair.